zjames12/Bat-ID-Transfer-Learning/README.md

 1. Download labeled images (bats.zip and no_bat.zip) from Google Drive
 2. Unzip the two folders
-3. Create four folders: bat_train, no_bat_train, bat_test, and no_bat_test in the
-same directory as this repository.
+3. Create two folders: bat_train and no_bat_train in the same directory as this repository.
-4. Distribute the labeled bat images among the bat folders and the no bat images among the no bat folders. [how to distribute?]
+4. Place the bat and no bat images in the corresponding folders.
 5. Open Anaconda Prompt by hitting the Windows key <kbd>⊞</kbd> and searching for Anaconda Prompt
 6. Open Jupyter Notebook by entering `jupyter notebook`
-7. Open and run kaggle.ipynb in Jupyter Notebook
+7. Open and run train_model.ipynb in Jupyter Notebook

 ### Make Predictions